-The most significant trends include the following:
+As cited in previous reports, the most significant trends continue to include the following:

-- ➤ Increased oversight of channel maintenance and restoration activities by Federal agencies, - ➤ Increased groundwater extraction downstream of Schulte Road, - > Significant vegetation encroachment into the channel bottom, - > Increased avian species diversity, and - Maturing of previous restoration projects.
+- > Increased oversight of channel maintenance and restoration activities by Federal agencies. - > Increased groundwater extraction downstream of Schulte Road, - > Significant vegetation encroachment into the channel bottom, - > Increased avian species diversity, and - > Maturing of previous restoration projects.